zektorelchavo/DiscordInjections/readme.md

 To reinstall, run `npm run reinstall`

+## Updating

+To update, run `git pull origin master`.

 ## Requirements

-This module requires you to have node.js installed with ES6 support.
-[Install](https://nodejs.org/en/download/)
+This module requires you to have [node.js](https://nodejs.org/en/download/) installed with ES6 support.

+This module also requires [git](https://git-scm.com/downloads).

 ## Usage